top of page

 The conference will seek to achieve the following key objectives:

-> To provide a historical overview of the contaminated air issue and its causes from the 1950s to present day.
+> To provide a brief historical overview of the contaminated air issue and its causes from the 1950s to present day.

 > Map out the flight safety aspects of contaminated air through case studies, discussion and air accident investigation findings.